znamlab/znamlab.github.io/_pages/vacancies.md

 as well as via the PhD programme of the [Sainsbury Wellcome Centre](https://www.sainsburywellcome.org/web/content/phd-programme).

 We have multiple openings for PhD students starting in the 2024 academic year:
-* PhD studentship in the [Crick's PhD programme](https://www.crick.ac.uk/careers-study/students/phd-students)
+* PhD studentship in the [Crick's PhD programme](https://www.crick.ac.uk/careers-study/students/phd-students) to use high-throughput molecular connectomics to map neocortical circuits.
+More details [here](https://www.crick.ac.uk/careers-study/vacancies/2023-09-15-znamenskiy-lab-mapping-the-neocortical-circuit-diagram-with-high-throughput-molecular-connectomics).
-* Joint Crick / King's College London PhD studentship in collaboration with [Dr. Laura Andreae](https://www.kcl.ac.uk/people/laura-andreae)
+* Joint Crick / King's College London PhD studentship in collaboration with [Dr. Laura Andreae](https://www.kcl.ac.uk/people/laura-andreae) to investigate the mechanisms of development of corticocortical connections in the visual cortex.
+More details [here](https://www.crick.ac.uk/careers-study/vacancies/2023-09-14-znamenskiy-andreae-mechanisms-of-development-of-corticocortical-connections-in-the-visual-cortex).
-* Doctoral Fellowship for clinicians as a part of the [Crick's Doctoral Clinical Fellows programme](https://www.crick.ac.uk/careers-study/clinical-fellows/doctoral-clinical-fellows)
+* Doctoral Fellowship for clinicians as a part of the [Crick's Doctoral Clinical Fellows programme](https://www.crick.ac.uk/careers-study/clinical-fellows/doctoral-clinical-fellows) to map neural circuits in human cortical tissue.
+More details [here](https://www.crick.ac.uk/careers-study/vacancies/2023-10-02-znamenskiy-kullmann-mapping-human-neocortical-circuits-with-high-throughput-molecular-connectomics).

-More information about potential projects coming soon!
-Applications will open in October 2023.

 ## Undergraduate and Master students
 We welcome enquiries from MSc students enrolled at UCL, King's, or Imperial